priyanshu68/Fake_news_detector/README.md

-# News Classifier using Logistic Regression and Streamlit
+# Fake News Classifier using Logistic Regression

 This project is a simple news classifier that uses logistic regression for prediction.
 It is built using Python's NLTK library for text preprocessing, TfidfVectorizer for feature extraction, and Streamlit for creating a web application.